-With the increasing use of CryptoCurrency (BitCoin & Ethereum), as an cryptocurrency investors, you need to know about how blockchain works, the value, and ways to protect your cryptocurrency.
+With the increasing use of CryptoCurrency (BitCoin & Ethereum), as an cryptocurrency investor, you need to know about how blockchain works, the value, and the ways to protect your cryptocurrency.
 Following are some of the great resources you can find online for free.

 - To learn Bitcoin or Ethereum, you can read the whitepaper written by their creators:

 - Reddit is the biggest community in the blockchain space.
 Here are the more active subreddits: